genotrance/px/README.txt

   Idle timeout in seconds for HTTP connect sessions.
 Valid integer, default: 30

   --socktimeout=  settings:socktimeout=
   Timeout in seconds for connections before giving up.
-Valid integer, default: 5
+Valid float, default: 5

   --foreground  settings:foreground=
   Run in foreground when frozen or with pythonw.exe.
 0 or 1, default: 0